Find flights

 Lion Seat

-If the Lion Comfort Seat is fully booked when you’re buying your ticket, snag an extra legroom Lion Seat in the four rows just behind it.
+If the Lion Comfort Seat is fully booked when you’re buying your ticket, snag an extra legroom Lion Seat in rows 3 through 6.
 If you can, choose a seat in Row 3 so that you’re still able to get off the plane very quickly.

 If you don’t purchase a Lion Comfort Seat or Lion Seat, ask airline staff at the airport if you can sit in the exit row.
 Note that unlike US airlines, Thai Lion Air is very strict about prohibiting under seat stowage of luggage if you’re seated in the exit row.

-If you do go this route, it might be a good idea to plan on getting to the airport earlier than planned.
+If you do go this route, plan on getting to the airport earlier than usual.
 You can always relax in the lounge (more on how to do that in a moment) once you’ve secured your roomy exit row seat.

 Pre-flight experience